borglandlab/RunningWheel/WheelAnalysis_macOS.md

    1. This is linked to the command/batch file Download_Analysis_Plot.command or Download_Analysis_Plot.bat
    2. Downloads the data, analyzes it in MATLAB, and creates graphs of the total distance travelled and average velocity.
    3. This is the main button that I use.
 The rest are just if you want to do an isolated step of the process.
-8. Mouse Weight Download and Plot Graphs
-   1. This is linked to the command/batch file MouseWeightAnalysis_graphs.command or MouseWeightAnalysis_graphs.bat
-   2. Downloads the mouse weight data from the DropBox location, stores it in a structure, and creates graphs showing the weight of the mouse and the food consumed over the course of the experiment.
-After the morning of the first restriction day, this will also calculate the 75% cutoff values for each mouse.

 When you click on one of these buttons, no noise or impression will be made.
 However, the Terminal or Command Prompt window will pop-up and you will be able to see the progress of the command you have selected.